-But when I picked up one of Nigel Slater’s most beloved books, Real Fast Food, I realize that maybe there’s another kind of cook in me that I want to explore—the less ambitious kind, yet the faster, confident kind that still cares for quality of ingredients and complexity of flavor.
+But when I picked up one of Nigel Slater’s most beloved books, Real Fast Food, I realized that maybe there was another kind of cook in me that I wanted to explore—the less ambitious kind, yet the faster, confident kind that still cares for quality of ingredients and complexity of flavor.
 Who doesn’t want to still cook well and eat delicious food when they’re lazy, busy, or tired?

-When I searched for Slater on YouTube before buying this book and breaking my own vow not to spend another baht on cookbooks till at least March next year, I realized that this “cook who writes” is a master in simplicity.
-My mouth watered when he stood in his home with plump tomatoes from his garden in his hands, telling us that he loves to cut the top of the tomatoes off, stuff them with goat cheese, drizzle in some olive oil, and put them in the oven for a few minutes.
+When I searched for Slater on YouTube before buying this book and breaking my own vow not to spend another baht on cookbooks till at least March next year, I realized that this “cook who writes” is a master of simplicity.
+My mouth watered as I watched him in his home with plump tomatoes from his garden in his hands, telling us that he loves to cut the top of the tomatoes off, stuff them with goat cheese, drizzle in some olive oil, and put them in the oven for a few minutes.
 Sounds so easy, fast, clean, and crazy delicious.
 Then I saw another video of him making this super-simple stilton puffs that ignited an intense stilton craving in me.